openstack-archive/kwapi/doc/source/glossary.rst

 .. glossary::

    driver
-     Software thread running querying a wattmeter or switch and sending the results to the plugins.
+     Software thread running querying a wattmeter and sending the results to the plugins.

    forwarder
      Component that forwards plugins subscriptions and metrics.